Dealing with negative comments

 Many people don’t understand triple-negative breast cancer, and having to explain it can feel overwhelming.
 It’s likely you will spend a lot of time with people diagnosed with other types of breast cancer.
 Your family and friends may have heard misleading information.

 Hearing negative comments can be distressing.
 After all, you are focused on staying strong and getting well.
-Here are some tips for talking to negative people:
+Here are some ways to respond:

 Give your family and friends concrete ways to support you.
 They might not know what to do or how to talk with you about your diagnosis.
 They’ll be glad if you ask them to help out with meals, carpooling or running errands.